-Notes may be sold from time to time by the Issuer to any one or more of Barclays Bank PLC, Citigroup Global Markets Limited, Credit Suisse Securities (Europe) Limited, Lloyds Bank Corporate Markets plc, Merrill Lynch International, Morgan Stanley & Co.
+Notes may be sold from time to time by the Company or the Bank to any one or more of Barclays Bank PLC, Citigroup Global Markets Limited, Credit Suisse Securities (Europe) Limited, Lloyds Bank Corporate Markets plc, Merrill Lynch International, Morgan Stanley & Co.
 International plc and NatWest Markets Plc, or such other dealers as may be appointed either generally in respect of the Programme or in relation to a particular Tranche of Notes (together, the "Dealers").
-The arrangements under which Notes may from time to time be agreed to be sold by the Issuer to, and purchased by, Dealers are set out in a programme agreement dated 7 September 2018 (as amended or restated from time to time, the "Programme Agreement") and made between the Issuer, the Arranger and the Dealers.
-Any such agreement will, inter alia, make provision for the form and terms and conditions of the relevant Notes, the price at which such Notes will be purchased by the Dealers and the commissions or other agreed deductibles (if any) payable or allowable by the Issuer in respect of such purchase.
-Notes so subscribed under the Programme Agreement may be resold at prevailing market prices, or at prices related thereto, at the time of such resale, as determined by the relevant Dealer.
+The arrangements under which Notes may from time to time be agreed to be sold by the Company or the Bank to, and purchased by, Dealers are set out in a programme agreement dated 1 July 2019 (as amended, restated, modified and/or supplemented from time to time, the "Programme Agreement") and made between the Issuer, the Arranger and the Dealers.
+Any such agreement will, inter alia, make provision for the form and terms and conditions of the relevant Notes, the price at which such Notes will be purchased by the Dealers and the commissions or other agreed deductibles (if any) payable or allowable by the Company or the Bank in respect of such purchase.
+In relation to an issuance of a particular Tranche of Notes, the relevant Issuer will enter into a Relevant Agreement (as defined in the Programme Agreement) with the relevant Dealer(s), pursuant to which the relevant Dealer(s) may be entitled in certain circumstances to be released and discharged from their obligations under the Relevant Agreement prior to the closing of the issue of the particular Tranche of Notes.
+Notes so subscribed under the Relevant Agreement may be resold at prevailing market prices, or at prices related thereto, at the time of such resale, as determined by the relevant Dealer.
 The Programme Agreement makes provision for the resignation or termination of appointment of existing Dealers and for the appointment of additional or other Dealers either generally in respect of the Programme or in relation to a particular Tranche of Notes.
-The Notes may also be issued by the Issuer through all or any of the Dealers acting as agents.
+The Notes may also be issued by the Company or the Bank, as the case may be, through all or any of the Dealers acting as agents.

-The Issuer has agreed to indemnify the Dealers against certain liabilities in connection with the offer and sale of the Notes.
-The Programme Agreement may be terminated in relation to all or any of the Dealers by the Issuer or, in relation to itself and the Issuer by any Dealer, at any time on giving not less than 30 days' written notice.
+Each Issuer has agreed to indemnify the Dealers against certain liabilities in connection with the offer and sale of the Notes.
+The Programme Agreement may be terminated in relation to all or any of the Dealers by any Issuer or, in relation to itself and the Company or the Bank or both, as the case may be, by any Dealer, at any time on giving not less than 30 days' written notice.